nikitavoloboev/data/programming-languages/go/go-libraries/go-libraries.md

 - [go-consistent](https://github.com/Quasilyte/go-consistent) - Source code analyzer that helps you to make your Go programs more consistent.
 - [Webview](https://github.com/zserge/webview) - Tiny cross-platform webview library for C/C++/Golang.
 Uses WebKit (Gtk/Cocoa) and MSHTML (Windows).
 - [sse](https://github.com/manucorporat/sse) - Server-Sent Events implementation in Go.
 Used by the Gin Framework.
+- [Go Daemon](https://github.com/takama/daemon) - Daemon package for use with Go (golang) services with no dependencies.

 ## Links